aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 **Analytical Framework**

 The project uses a layered AI framework:
-1. **Resume Parsing & Screening**: Workato Genie + LLM leveraged through/ using Slack evaluates resumes against JD in real-time.
+1. **Resume Parsing & Screening**: Workato Genie + LLM leveraged through/ using Slack evaluates resumes against JD in real time.
 Candidate scoring based on skills, experience, and role fit.

 2. **Resume Standardization**: Automated conversion of candidate resumes into Jade’s standard format, eliminating manual editing and ensuring consistency.

 3. **Interview Scheduling & Feedback Management**: Slack integration for candidate/panel coordination with the help of Google Calender and GMail.
 Automated reminders to candidates reminding them of the scheduled interview.

-4. **Post-Offer Engagement**: Automated, personalized Email follow-ups.
-AI-driven engagement check-ins to reduce dropouts.
+4. **Post Offer Engagement**: Automated, personalized Email follow ups.
+AI driven engagement check ins to reduce dropouts.

 5. **Knowledge Base**: Centralized repository of candidate data for recruiter insights and adding JD at run time.
 AI uses this knowledge base to evaluate candidates dynamically and respond to runtime prompts.